andyniguez/personal_projects/Graph Coloring/README.md

 Files: GraphColoring.py
        graph.py
-       <text file one> Represents the graph.
-First line is one number (vertex count)
-                       Every line after that is 2 numbers separated by a space (a connection between the two verticies represented by the numbers)
-       <text file two> The result.
+       /text file one/ Represents the graph.
+First line is one number (vertex count) Every line after that is 2 numbers separated by a space (a connection between the two verticies represented by the numbers) /text file two/ The result.
 Shows how many and what colors were used.
-Also shows
-                       the color of all verticies.
+Also shows the color of all verticies.

 Use: In a terminal enter the line: